Computer Security Systems

 By Jeremy Glass

-One survey said 11 percent of Airbnb guests had found a hidden camera in their rented home.
+Some Airbnb guests have found hidden cameras in their rented homes.
 Is this legal?
 And how can you tell if you're being spied on?

 By Nathan Chandler